-Discover the Wildlife Park at your own pace via the footpath.
+Discover the Wildlife Park at your own pace via the pedestrian path.

 Along this walk, panoramas, hides and viewpoints will give you an opportunity to get as close as possible to nature and the animals.
 On the plain you will walk among the big herbivores that live in semi-freedom.